Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Neutrino-photon vertex of an Electroweak standard model for a vacuum

-The fluctuation in the vacuum comes from a pair of an electron and a positron.
-These have more energy than the twice of the rest mass, $2m_e c^2$.
-Accordingly, the energy of the vacuum and the neutrino's magnetic moment in the vacuum are proportional to $\frac{eB}{m_ec^2}$. $\frac{1}{B}$ term does not appear .
+Vacuum fluctuations are due to an electron and positron pair.
+These have more energy than twice the rest mass, $2m_e c^2$.
+Accordingly, the energy of the electromagnetic field in a vacuum, Eq.$(\ref{schwinger})$, and the energy of a neutrino in a magnetic field in a vacuum, Eq.$(\ref{transition moment})$, are proportional to a positive power of $\frac{eB}{m_ec^2}$.
+The contribution of the short distance fluctuation in the magnetized plasma has the same properties, and all terms of $B^n $, from $n=0$ to $n=\infty$, were obtained \cite{Battacharya}. $\frac{1}{B}$ term does not appear in these cases.